 Kristen reflected on her thoughts a moment then agreed that time is connected through energy.
 She explained that we are energy all the time.
-We create it through our thoughts and actions, which affects everything the future, and meanwhile, we are the result of past thoughts and actions.
-For those of us who carry around bad, vicious energy from eons ago, it’s up to us to break the cycle and heal the past.
+We create it through our thoughts and actions, which affects everything the future and, thus, we are the result of past thoughts and actions.
+And for those of us who carry around bad, vicious energy from eons ago, it’s up to us to break the cycle and heal the past.
 So Kristen believed that time is always connected through us, through the energy we create. *Mouth drops…* Goddamn, woman!
 Blowing my mind again!

 My New Conscious Self

-I walked out of the coffee shop feeling like I had a new brain and fresh pair of eyes, wishing the people of New York knew what I knew, especially the young girls standing on a nearby meridian (possibly Russian based off their native tongue) wearing pumps and sheath dresses, taking selfies.
+I walked out of the coffee shop feeling like I had a new brain and fresh pair of eyes, wishing the people of New York knew what I knew, especially the young girls standing on a nearby meridian, whom were possibly Russian based off their native tongue, wearing pumps and short sheath dresses, and taking many selfies.

 On my train ride home, I scribbled everything that Kristen told me in my notebook.
-I wrote so ferociously and was so in my zone that my 90 min train ride felt like 10 mins!
-(Remember how I said time doesn’t feel real sometimes?…) At one point, I took a break to post on Instagram and uploaded this pic I took from inside Grand Central Station after my session:
+I wrote so ferociously and was so in my zone that my ninety minute train ride felt like ten minutes—remember how I said time doesn’t feel real sometimes?… At one point, I took a break to post on Instagram and uploaded this pic I took from inside Grand Central Station after my session:

 I arrived home late into the night.
-I half-assed brushed my teeth then went into my room and rolled out my sleeping bag, which is actually my bed.
-I’ve procrastinated about buying a new bed that now I’m just use to my sleeping bag.
+I half-assed brushed my teeth then went into my room and rolled out my sleeping bag, which is actually my bed—I’ve procrastinated about buying a new bed, that now I’m just use to my sleeping bag and love it!